Advanced Accounting for BS/MS in Accounting

 - Equity issued

-- Contingent consideration: Equity-classified and liability-classified earnouts
+Contingent consideration: Equity-classified and liability-classified

 - Replacement stock awards issued to employees